 - Metallix is the new form of Turbo Mecha Sonic as well as his old form's ultimate transformation, and just like the previous interation of him he shows the audience that he hasn't changed one bit in personality or actions.
 Mark Haynes/Alvin Earthworm also offhandedly states that Yoshi's ensuing fight against him will be even worse for the poor dinosaur.

-- The first annual Smash tournament has been drawn out to its finals, and just as Team Mario and Team Wario are about to have at it a Bulky Bob-omb crashes the fight and blows the entire ring up.
-Guess whose back?
+- The first annual Smash tournament has been drawn out to its finals, and just as Team Mario and Team Wario are about to have at it, a Bulky Bob-omb crashes the fight and blows the entire ring up.
+Guess who's back?
 Bowser.
-Just like in the previous series he gets his shell soundly handed to him but it's not as if he didn't count on it happening.
+Just like in the previous series he gets his shell soundly handed to him, but it's not as if he didn't count on it happening.
 He had a backup plan involving ingesting a Metal 'Shroom, and it turns him into a new form of Koopa.
 In short order, Mario is quickly shown to be horribly outmatched by him; Bowser's faster than before, more offensive than before, and is impervious to everything Mario can possibly throw at him.
-Mario is left charred after the grossly one-sided battle and would have been finished by Bowser, but then Luigi comes in to protect Mario knowing full well that he has zero chance of doing that anyways.
-The Koopa King was stopped only by a very fortunate timing of Sonic and Shadow's capsule landing squarely on top of him, destroying his metal form.
-We all knew Bowser was a badass but this series turns him into a legitimate terror more like how he was portrayed in a few choice Mario titles.
+Mario is left charred after the grossly one-sided battle and would have been finished by Bowser, but then Luigi comes in to protect Mario, knowing full well that he has zero chance of doing that anyways.
+The Koopa King was stopped only by the very fortunate timing of Sonic and Shadow's capsule landing squarely on top of him, destroying his metal form.
+We all knew Bowser was a badass, but this series turns him into a legitimate terror, more like how he was portrayed in a few choice Mario titles.